tensortask/ttp/README.md

 # Tensor Transmission Protocol (TTP)
 ## A minimalist yet exstensible protocol for transmitting tensors.

 The goal of TTP is to create a standard minimum that enables basic conversion between protocols while still providing use case dependent extensibility.
-The following fields are considered the minimum requirements of defining a tensors and corresponding requests/responses.

-## Requirements
+## Required Fields
 #### Per Request/Response
 * Target Computation
 * Map of Alias' and Tensors